hb20007/miniTeX/README.md

 ## 1. About

 miniTeX is a simple text formatting language intended to illustrate the basics of languages such as TeX.
 This repository contains the code for the compiler of the language.
-The grammar can be found in `Notes.txt`
+The grammar can be found in `Notes.md`.

 ## 2. Language